Classification of Incidents, and Incident Reporting

 Quality Safety Incident

-A situation where a company has produced and/or distribute products that may endanger consumers’ health and/or the Brand's reputation.
+A situation where a company has produced and/or distributed products that may endanger consumers’ health and/or the Brand's reputation.

 Classifies consumer quality and safety incidents according to their potential to endanger public health and violate consumer expectations and satisfaction.
 The three incident categories are Category A, B, and C.